-What are the dates & opening times this year?
+What are the dates and opening times for the 2024 show?

-Opening times for the show will be 12 noon – 8pm on both days.
-Last entry is 6:30pm on both days.
+- Opening times for the show site will be 1pm – 9pm on both days

-Brockwell Park will open as usual at 7:30am and close at 9:15pm.
+- Brockwell Park gates will be open as usual from 7:30am and close at 9:00pm.

 Existing park gates are not suitable to operate mandatory searching due to the large volume of visitors attending, especially at peak times.
 This type of searching at park gates will lead to queues impacting on surrounding pavements and roads and it will also prohibit access to the park for people who do not wish to attend the show.